ezratech/ezhealth/README.md

 - Splash Screen is a special screen that is displayed first when opening an application.
 - The Ez Health app's Splash Screen will display the app's logo.
 - While instant response from the app or website is best, sometimes your product won't be able to comply with the speed guidelines.
-- The slow response can be caused by a poor internet connection, or the operation may take a long time.
+- The slow response can be caused by a bad internet connection, or the operation may take a long time.
 - The loading screen makes users more comfortable when waiting.

 <p align="center"><img src="/src/assets/images/screenshots/about/logo.png" width="266">&nbsp;<img src="/src/assets/images/screenshots/about/team.png" width="266">&nbsp;<img src="/src/assets/images/screenshots/about/loading.png" width="266"><p>